devsamiul123/Ostad_Laravel_Assignment/module14/Assignment/readme.txt

 Vendor folder is too lagre to uplode.
+I don't know how to upload it.
 So i didn't upload it.
-I dont know how to upload it.